simpleframeworks/jobsd/README.md

 <-time.After(2*time.Minute) // Should really wait for OS kill signal here

-jb.Down() // Shutdown the JobsD service instance, wait for running jobs to complete, record stats, and tidy up
+jb.Down() // Shutdown the JobsS service instance, wait for running jobs to complete, record stats, and tidy up

 ```